How To Prevent Heart Disease From a Young Age

-Recent Issues With Heart Health:
+What Are Recent Issues With Heart Health?

 While most individuals believe heart problems mainly arise in adults, the rise in childhood obesity and diabetes have contributed to deteriorating heart health in children.
 These factors have resulted in increased occurrences of conditions like arterial blockage and heart attack in individuals of all ages.

 Thus, patients must understand how to cultivate their heart health from an early age to prevent heart disease in their adulthood.

 As indicated by the American Heart Association, there are several risk factors for impending heart disease.
 One critical risk factor is heredity.
 Those with a family history of heart disease, obesity, and diabetes are more likely to develop such conditions themselves.

 Furthermore, high cholesterol levels, high blood pressure, high blood sugar levels, and obesity also increase heart disease risk.
 Lifestyle characteristics such as alcohol consumption, smoking, low physical activity, an unhealthy diet, and high-stress environments are proven contributors to heart problems as well.

 Luckily, patients with a high risk of heart disease can prevent such debilitating conditions by maintaining a heart-healthy lifestyle from a young age.

 Medical professionals from the American Heart Association recommend several lifestyle changes that can promote a healthy heart, which include: